-Kirill Prudnikov graduated from the Monterey Institute of International Studies with a degree in International Policy Studies with a focus in Conflict Resolution.
+Kirill Prudnikov graduated from the Middlebury Institute of International Studies with a degree in International Policy Studies with a focus in Conflict Resolution.
 Kirill’s area interests include symbolic politics and ideology, peacebuilding, power and conflict.
 He received his bachelor's degrees in Conflictology and Philosophy from Saint Petersburg State University.
 His prior experience includes working for St. Petersburg Legislative Assembly, Office of St. Petersburg Senator and conducting field research in Nepal and India.
-Kirill currently works at the Center for Conflict Studies at the Monterey Institute of International Studies.
+Kirill currently works at the Center for Conflict Studies at the Middlebury Institute of International Studies.

 Systematic Obstruction of Justice in Gujarat, India